SauravKumarMahato/Minor_ArtiFuse/README.md

 ```bash
 http://localhost:5173/
 ```
 #### Note: Since the inpainting model has size greater than 100MB permitted by Github to push so, it hasn't been uploaded.
-Contact the owner for futher details on it.
+You can refer to this [README.md](./frontend/README.md)

 #### For data preprocessing(masking) and model code, refer the link provided below.
 https://github.com/rajesh-adk-137/Minor_ArtiFuse_GAN_training